Megyn Kelly: Personal life

-Kelly married Daniel Kendall, an anesthesiologist, in 2001.
-The marriage ended in divorce in 2006.
-In 2008, she married Douglas Brunt, who was then president and CEO of the cybersecurity firm Authentium, and who became a full-time writer and novelist.
-They have three children, son Yates (b.
-2009), daughter Yardley (b.
-2011), and son Thatcher (b.
-2013).
+Kelly was first married in 2001 to Daniel Kendall, an anesthesiologist, in a Catholic ceremony.
+Their marriage ended in divorce in 2006.
+In March 2024, Kelly disclosed that she was undergoing the Catholic annulment process for her marriage with Kendall.

+In 2008, Kelly married Douglas Brunt, then president and CEO of the cybersecurity firm Authentium.
+Brunt later transitioned to a career as a full-time writer and novelist.
+The couple has three children: son Yates (born 2009), daughter Yardley (born 2011), and son Thatcher (born 2013), all conceived through in vitro fertilization.
+The family resides in Connecticut during the school year, and spends summers at their waterfront home in New Jersey.